raspberrypilearning/lineup/en/step_3.md

 How many times should the loop repeat?

 In this case it is ten times.
 This is one time for each column in the grid.
-As you've set up the custom block to take `columns`{:class="blockmoreblocks"} as a parameter, you can use this value.
+As you've set up the custom block to take `columns`{:class="blockmoreblocks"} as an input, you can use this value.

 ```blocks
 define generate positions (rows)(columns)